EqualifyEverything/equalify/docs/technical/database-schema.md

 ## Content Hashing

-Blockers, messages, and tags all use content hashing for deduplication, via a shared `hashStringToUuid` helper (double SHA-256, truncated to a UUID-shaped hex string):
+Blockers, messages, and tags all use content hashing for deduplication, via a shared `hashStringToUuid` helper (double SHA-256, truncated to a UUID-shaped hex string).
+The blocker hash is what the Recommendations view groups by (`getAuditRecommendations`), and what makes ignoring hash-wide: `ignored_blockers.content_hash_id` lets both the UI and `scanWebhook` treat every identical node, on any page or in any future scan, as one ignored blocker:

 ```typescript
 const contentNormalized = normalizeHtmlWithVdom(blocker.node);